S. Edward Hall House: Stephen Edward Hall

 Although S. Edward Hall was first interested in expanding employment opportunities for African Americans, he was also interested in dealing with the need for adjustment and for social networking.
 In 1908, Hall joined with the Mars Lodge of the Oddfellows to organize Union Hall, which opened in 1914.
 Later, around 1928, the Colored branch of the YWCA on Central Avenue was closed after a series of events, and the Urban League identified the need for a community facility for educational, social welfare, and recreational activities.
 The Great Depression also was eroding the fragile economy for the African American population.
 Ed Hall arranged the transfer of the Central Avenue YMCA location to the Hallie Q. Brown Center, which became its own entity separate from the Urban League in 1930.
 By 1934, one-third of the residents of Ramsey County, Minnesota were on relief, and in the neighborhood around the center, at Kent Street and Aurora Avenue, nine out of ten people were on relief.
 Jobs for African Americans were sparse because railroads and packing plants had been laying off many employees.
 The Hallie Q. Brown Center provided nursery services for children whose mothers were seeking service jobs.
 S. Edward Hall was a lifelong member of the Center and was a President Emeritus at his death.

+Demolition

 The house was demolished by the City of Saint Paul in June 2011; an error at the Minnesota Historical Preservation Office failed to identify the house as a listed property on the National Register of Historic Places before its demolition.
 The property was de-listed in May 2016.